Abigaill04/LeeAAstro/src/pages/markdown/classnotes005.md

 ![Compound Sentence](./images/Compoundsentence.jpg)

-The coordinating conjuction, so, connected the two complete thought to create a compound sentence.
+The coordinating conjuction, so, connected the two complete thought to create a compound sentence, which results in a complete sentence.